vega/vl-convert/README.md

 The Vega JavaScript library supports exporting chart specifications directly to PNG images.
 When running in Node.js, this functionality relies on node canvas, which is not available in Deno.

 VlConvert generates PNG images by first exporting charts to SVG as described above, then converting the SVG image to a PNG image using the `resvg` crate.

+## Vega(-Lite) to PDF
+VlConvert generates PDF images by first exporting charts to SVG as described above, then converting them to PDF with a combination of the `svg2pdf` crate and custom text layout and font embedding logic.
+Font embedding currently supports TrueType fonts only.

 ## Limitations
 ### PNG Performance